awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [symfony.plugin.zsh ★2](https://github.com/voronkovich/symfony.plugin.zsh) - ZSH plugin for Symfony 2 and 3.
 * [syntax-highlighting-filetypes ★60 ⏳3Y](https://github.com/trapd00r/zsh-syntax-highlighting-filetypes) - ZSH syntax highlighting with dircolors in realtime.
 * [syntax-highlighting ★4141](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your ZSH.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
+* [sys-diver-zsh ★0](https://github.com/ToruIwashita/sys-diver-zsh) - A zsh plugin for directory change or editor startup with only key operations using widgits without typing command.
 * [sysadmin-util ★427 ⏳1Y](https://github.com/skx/sysadmin-util) - Steve Kemp's collection of tool scripts for sysadmins.
 * [t32 ★2 ⏳3Y](https://github.com/chrissicool/zsh-t32) - Plugin for the Lauterbach Trace32 toolset.
 It automatically registers fonts and sets all necessary environment variables to run the t32 toolset.
 * [terminal-app](https://github.com/the8/zsh-terminal-app) - A plugin for integrating with the new El Capitan Terminal.app features.